Why I Quit My Corporate Job?

 To not lose touch with the language, I tutored a few adolescents on weekends.
 The happiness I experienced when my students called to announce their results cannot be expressed through mere words.
 I immediately knew that teaching was something I wanted to pursue.

-When I could be around such children; pure in their emotions, not yet effected by the corrupt world of the adults, why should I surround myself with people filled with malice?
+When I could be around such children; pure in their emotions, not yet effected by the corrupt world of the adults, why should I surround myself with sulking individuals, filled with malice?
 By the time this decision was made, I was already confident in teaching the French Language.
 Moreover, a survey done at office confirmed this competency in me.

 Our office had once conducted a Gallup survey that identifies one’s top strengths.
 My topmost strength was “Developer”.
 This was around the time that I was leading a team and I had begun to realise how much I enjoyed it.
 I liked working for, and with my team members.
 Helping them achieve something gave me more joy than my own achievements.
 Conflicts there were but, the process of resolving them, seemed interesting.
 Therefore, thanks to the Gallup survey, I was able to recognise and give this quality in me, a terminology.